-This chilaquiles recipe is the ultimate Mexican breakfast with crispy tortilla chips tossed with zesty chili sauce, with avocado, jalapenos, tomato, queso, and topped with fried eggs.
+This chilaquiles recipe is the ultimate Mexican style breakfast with crispy tortilla chips tossed with zesty chili sauce, topped with avocado, jalapenos, tomato, queso, and fried eggs.

-I just published a recipe for this – How to Make Homemade Crispy Tortilla Chips – to help you get started.
-Chilaquiles are flat out delish with homemade tortillas, but if you’re not comfortable with making them at home, you can always opt to use chips from a bag to save time.
+They are pure perfection with homemade tortillas, but if you're not comfortable making them at home, you can always use chips from a bag.

 What are Chilaquiles?